Skip to content

 Genes Student Choice Projects

 Choice board with nine project options plus a "design your own" pathway.
-Students demonstrate their understanding of genes, alleles, and Punnett squares through writing, building, illustrating, presenting, or digital formats.
+Students demonstrate their understanding of how genes within chromosomes determine inherited traits through writing, building, illustrating, presenting, or digital formats.

 Use these real-world phenomena to anchor your lesson.
 Show students the phenomenon first, let them wonder, then build toward Genes as the explanation.